CatZzzzz22/AnimeRating/README.md

   => input your password[1] and then you'll get into MySQL
 - SET GLOBAL local_infile = 1;           (turn on the permission to load the CSV file)
+- exit                                   (exit MySQL)

+Check if you have turned on the permission to load the CSV file in MySQL:
+- run the line in MySQL:
+- SHOW GLOBAL VARIABLES LIKE 'local_infile';
+- You should see local_infile is "ON"

-- exit                                   (exit MySQL) And rerun the bash file.
+And rerun the bash file.

 And now the dataset is ready!